-I am telling you.
-This is the best!
 Who will be able to say that they went snorkeling on their wedding day?
 You will !
 Spending sometime with the nature is the perfect way to stay relaxed and in tune with yourself versus freaking out the entire day and sweating the small stuff.
 You are having a destination wedding - ENJOY IT and take advantage of this awesome opportunity.
-This is me on my wedding day :)

 3. After a swim, make sure you stop by the cafeteria or food court and pick up a snack.

 This is import an because once you begin your hair/make up, dressing, and getting ready procedure you will not be able to eat.
 What happens when you have champaige on empty stomach?
 You get tipsy.
 You don't want either one on your wedding day.
 If you feel to anxious about eating a meal grab some granola bars / fruit and that should do the trick as well.

 4. Make sure you bring a picture of hair and make up that you want to your stylist.